pandas-dev/pandas/doc/source/user_guide/timeseries.rst

 .. warning::

-    If you are using dates beyond 18 Jan 2038, note that pandas does not apply daylight saving time adjustments to timezone aware dates.
-This is partly because the underlying libraries do not currently address the Year 2038 Problem, and partly because there is some discussion on how reliable any DST settings that far into the future will be.
+    If you are using dates beyond 2038-01-18, due to current deficiencies in the underlying libraries caused by the year 2038 problem, daylight saving time (DST) adjustments to timezone aware dates will not be applied.
+If and when the underlying libraries are fixed, the DST transitions will be applied.
+It should be noted though, that time zone data for far future time zones are likely to be inaccurate, as they are simple extrapolations of the current set of (regularly revised) rules.

     For example, for two dates that are in British Summer Time and so would normally be GMT+1, both the following asserts evaluate as true: